signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 python3 -m venv venv
 ```

-3. **Select an interpreter** In your VS Code, click *View -> Command Palette -> Python: Select Interpreter* and then enter into the prompt field:
+**3. Select an interpreter** In your VS Code, click *View -> Command Palette -> Python: Select Interpreter* and then enter into the prompt field:

 ```
 .\venv\Scripts\python.exe